xma711/notebook/iot/wsn/arduino/bootloader/README.md

 Sketch->Upload Using a Programmer
 "

-This means this programmer is a hardware device that allows a computer to burn skedule to the arduino using the full flash.
+This means this programmer is a hardware device that allows a computer to burn sketch to the arduino using the full flash.
 Also, the programmer is needed when we try to upload a bootloader to the arduino.

 As explained by reference https://learn.sparkfun.com/tutorials/installing-an-arduino-bootloader/all,